AlkivaAdiarsa/Python-SysFont-list/README.md

 # Python-SysFont-list
-A project that lists all Sysfonts in your computer in a pygame window. displays it like this: [font name]: example text in font
+A project that lists all Sysfonts in your computer in a pygame window.
+[font name]: example text in font